LeiaReid/funding/README.md

+## How the Barnett formula affects education and child mobility

 The controversial formula has been used to allocate UK funding throughout Northern Ireland, Scotland, England and Wales for 40 years.
 But what is the Barnett formula, why is it controversial and what does it mean for education spending?

-What is the Barnett formula?
+## What is the Barnett formula?

 Simply put, the Barnett formula is a system of grants that dictates the level of public spending in Northern Ireland, Scotland and Wales.
 Under it, extra funding - or cuts - from Westminster are allocated according to the population size of each nation and which powers are devolved to them.

 Education spending, much like most UK departments, is a devolved issue.
 That means how much funding Wales, Scotland, England and Northern Ireland are allocated, is based on the previous years’ percentage of the change in spending in England, on education.